Quoorex/minecraft-server-eu-bot/README.md

 # Minecraft-Server.eu Voting Bot

 A voting bot for Minecraft-Server.eu.
-Supports multiple servers and usernames to vote for.
+Supports proxies and multiple servers and usernames to vote for.

 ## Requirements